JoLamMaker/ThisArm_Firmware/ReadMe.md

 ## Introduction of &quot;ThisArm&quot; Firmware

-I put this hobby project open-source with a view to change the close source nature of Robot Arm firmware.
+I put this hobby project open-source with a view to change the close source and undocumented nature of Robot Arm firmware.
 More detail on calibration steps was included in the document &quot;MainDocumentWithCalibrationSteps.docx&quot;

 This Firmware aim to provide a higher level of automation and user interaction with hobby level robot arm that replicate kinematic of ABB IRB460.
 Existing example in the market/open source world include:

 - MeArm
 - EEZYbotArm
 - EEZYbotArm MK2
-- And a lot more in E-bay, Taobao¡K¡K
+- And a lot more in E-bay, Taobao

 Feature in this version include: